 Autism is a developmental disorder that initially occurs in early childhood.
 It generally affects a child’s language, behavior and social skills in development.
-Boys are four times more likely to be diagnosed with autism than girls.

 The exact cause of autism is unknown, but some reasons may include medications (specifically valproic acid and thalidomide) taken during pregnancy, exposure to toxins, infections, inflammation, leaky gut, nutrient deficiencies, food allergies and inborn errors of metabolism.
 Unfortunately, an autism cure is yet to exist, which is why learning about treatment for autism is so crucial.